Proven-Paradox/shaper-system/Handbook.md

 You are able to reliably remember information correctly.
 You may ask the Arbiter for clarification on things the character remembers but the player may not, and the Arbiter will give an accurate answer.
 This includes things like dates, times, names, articles in magazines, newspapers, or online.
 > Player, ask the Arbiter before taking this Utility; this puts a lot more pressure on the Arbiter to remember everything.
 Both the Arbiter and the player should be open to improvising and handwaving if the Arbiter misremembers, and the player should do their best to help this Utility along by taking notes of things they may remember.

-#### Endless Marcher
-Increase your Endure modifier by 1.
-In addition, you do not need to make Endure checks to make long marches, and have boon 4 on checks made for forced marches or while running during a chase.

 #### Extraordinary Saboteur
 Increase your Sabotage modifier by 1.
 You can also gain one of the following benefits at a time.
 * If you set up a trap, increase the necessary Investigation check requirement by your Hero Tier. //This will make more sense once I write trap mechanics.
 * When destroying a device, you can set up the failure to occur after a delay.
 Upon successfully using Sabotage to damage the device, you can set a delay of up to ten minutes.
 Once used, the affected device functions normally for the specified amount of time before the malfunction you caused comes into effect.
 * If dealing with a trap laid by someone else, you can temporarily bypass the thing instead of destroying it, allowing your party to pass without leaving evidence of your tampering.

-#### Flawless Intuition
-Increase your Investigation modifier by 1.
-In addition, you have a sixth sense when researching a topic or examining a scene.
-You can roll three ten sided dice on Investigation checks when doing research, searching a crime scene for clues, or other similar information gathering task, taking the highest two die rolls.
-//TODO reconsider

-#### Inspiring Endurance
-Increase your Endure modifier by 1.
-Your own tenacity inspires others to push themselves harder.
-Your allies have Boon 1 on Endure checks.
-//Scaling on Boon?

 #### Natural Intuition
 Increase your Empathy modifier by 1.